ibrahimmaher4/ibrahimmaher4.github.io/_posts/2023-7-7-Blog-Post.md

 ## Motivation

+This Blog Post is to address the challenges of detecting fluid leakage in high risk industries, such as oil and gas, and propose a solution using advanced technologies such as distributed temperature sensing and machine learning.
+It aim's to provide a more accurate and efficient method for detecting fluid leakage in pipe-in-pipe structures, which can help prevent environmental damage and ensure safety in these industries.

+## Method

 The method for detecting fluid leakage in a pipe-in-pipe system involves using distributed temperature sensing (DTS) to measure temperature data at various points within the system.
 Fourier transformed spectrogram data from DTS is then fed into a machine learning algorithm, specifically a convolutional neural network (CNN), which is trained to distinguish between leakage and non-leakage states.
 The optimized CNN model can detect small amounts of fluid leakage with high accuracy, even in the presence of temperature changes in the working fluid.